jackchevalley/php-telegram-bot-framework/README.md

 - Composer
 - Web server with HTTPS support (Telegram requires HTTPS for webhooks)
 - Linux server (recommended for metrics features)
+- You can read the [Linux Setup Guide](extra/linux/setup-ubuntu25.md) for a complete server setup.

 ---